-- Install a custom ROMs that has mute camera sound feature.
+- Install a custom ROM that has mute camera sound feature.

 - Install an app that mutes camera sound.
-Ultimate Sound Control and Camera Sound off! (root) is a good solution.
+Silent Mode/All Mute Trial (Camera Mute) for Free and Camera Sound off! (root) is a good solution.

 - Use a third-party camera app that let you capture pictures without shutter sound.
-Quite Camera, Silent Camera, and apps like these can help you with this.
+Open Camera, Silent Camera, and apps like these can help you with this.